Spirent/cloudsure/documentation/testcase-overview.md

 - **Scenario Name:** A short meaningful name to make a scenario easy to find.
 - **Scenario Timing:**
     - **Scenario Start:** This defines if this Scenario will start "After Previous Scenario" or "With Previous Scenario"
-    - **Scenario Delay:** This defines the amount of time in seconds  this Scenario will wait before starting.
+    - **Scenario Delay:** This defines the amount of time in seconds.
+This Scenario will wait before starting.

 - **Action(s):**